eiel/debugger-linecache/README.md

 ## LICENSE

-Original library was under gnu.
-This fork is licensed under MIT.
+This library is licensed under LICENSE.txt.
+Original was GNU.